Jilly Stephens, Chief Executive Officer

 Gregory Boroff, Chief External Relations Officer

 Gregory Boroff oversees our fundraising, volunteer services, marketing, communications, and special events initiatives.
-Gregory returned to City Harvest seventeen years after having worked here earlier in his career.
-Over his twenty-five year career working with nonprofits, Gregory has raised more than $250 million for organizations that include Friends of Hudson River Park, amfAR, Food Bank For New York City, and Gay Men’s Health Crisis (GMHC).
+Gregory returned to City Harvest 17 years after having worked here earlier in his career.
+Over his 25 year career working with nonprofits, Gregory has raised more than $400 million for organizations that include Friends of Hudson River Park, amfAR, Food Bank For New York City, and Gay Men’s Health Crisis (GMHC).
 BizBash magazine named Gregory one of the 66 most innovative people in the event industry.
-Gregory serves on the Boards of the Council of Protocol Executives and Greater New York Chapter of the Association of Fundraising Professionals.
-He is a member of the BizBash Magazine Advisory Council and previously served on the Board and as Program Dean of the CAE Career Enrichment Committee for the New York Society of Association Executives.
-He is a proud supporter of New Hope for Cambodian Children, and he has served as a mentor for the Point Foundation.
+Gregory serves on the Boards of the Greater New York Chapter of the Association of Fundraising Professionals and EventFluence, and a member of the Steering Committee for Allies in Action.
+He has previously served as a member of the BizBash Magazine Advisory Council, on the Board and as Program Dean of the CAE Career Enrichment Committee for the New York Society of Association Executives, and as a mentor for the Point Foundation.
+Gregory is also a proud supporter of New Hope for Cambodian Children.

 Jennifer McLean, Chief Operating Officer